SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Experimental Results

 \section{Experimental Results}

 In this section, we first evaluate the performance of \method{} across different models and datasets.
 Subsequently, we conduct ablation studies to analyze the effectiveness of different functional components in \method{}.
-Then, we investigate the effectiveness of the constructed pages in knowledge representation.
-Finally, we explore the impact of different representations on knowledge utilization in LLMs.
+Then, we investigate the effectiveness of steering gists for knowledge construction.
+Finally, we introduce the quality and utilization of accumulated knowledge.